vohai2003/hdp_data_tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 ### Apache Storm

 Apache Storm is the current backend computational processing engine for Stream Analytics Manager.
-After the user builds their SAM topology, all the actually processing of data happens in a Storm topology, which is also a **DAG**, but is comprised of spouts and bolts with streams of tuples representing the edges.
+After the user builds their SAM topology, all the actual processing of data happens in a Storm topology, which is also a **DAG**, but is comprised of spouts and bolts with streams of tuples representing the edges.

 A **spout** ingests the data usually from a Kafka Topic into the topology while **bolts** do all the processing.
 Thus, all the same components from the SAM topology are represented in the Storm topology, but as appropriate spouts and bolts.